 You can replicate the behaviour of the Python 2 input() by wrapping the new input() around the eval() function i.e. eval(input()).

-Please leave a comment below if you found this answer helpful.
+Please leave a comment below and share with other students in your network if you found this answer helpful.
 Happy coding!